Low Operating Standards Causes High Retail Defection

 Restroom Experiences are the Worst

 Restrooms matter, a lot.
 We have said this before, and in fact, have a specific feedback application – Flushcheck.
-This study also concludes that getting the restroom right is critical:
+This study also concludes that getting the restroom right is critical – especially in the times of heightened COVID 19 hygiene concerns:

 • 1 out of 3 consumers encountered a dirty bathroom in the last 6 months.